 Near Positano, it is also possible to visit the Saracen Towers.
 Many were built along the coast in the 16th century to defend against pirate raids by sea.
 The most important were: Sponda, Trasita, and Fornillo.
 Received the main tower’s alert, the sentries warned the population to take refuge by climbing the mountain towards the very high villages or in the woods.
 Today they remain as important evidence of the past.

-The Amalfi Coast lemons represent one of the symbols of the area, so much so that even the landscape is dotted with lemon groves, jealously kept and cared for by the owners of the land.
-The famous liqueur “Limoncello” is obtained from the maceration of the lemon peels.
+The Amalfi Coast lemons represent one of the symbols of the area, so much so that even the landscape is dotted with lemon groves, jealously kept and cared for by the land owners.
+The famous liqueur “Limoncello” is obtained from the maceration of lemon peels.
 After tasting one or more of the many typical dishes of the local gastronomy, especially fish-based, limoncello is proposed as an excellent digestive.

 The “Ndunderi” is a kind of gnocchi originating from the town of Minori and considered one of the oldest pasta in the world.
 The original recipes of the “ndunderi” probably date back to Roman times and were made with spelled flour and rennet; today, on the other hand, we prefer to mix them with fresh ricotta cheese and season them with just a fresh tomato sauce.

 In the typical restaurants of the coast, it is also a must to eat a Scialatielli allo Scoglio, one of the typical dishes of the Amalfi Coast.
 Shorter than spaghetti, they are irregular in shape and blend perfectly with the fish sauce.

 Ricotta cheese is also found in numerous recipes from Campania and can be enjoyed only by a simple slice of bread and a little extra virgin olive oil.
 In the mountains around Positano, the herds graze semi-wildly, and excellent ricotta cheese is produced from the milk.